 Capital: The initial capital for each simulated trader.
 In the case of stocks this is the capital that is used to calculate the number of shares.
 In the case of futures and forex this is the capital per one contract.
 The default value is $100,000

 Test: A return value to test for significance.
 The default is 10%.
-This is typically the net return of the strategy we want to test.
+This is typically the net return of the system or strategy we want to test.

 Long only: When this option is checked only long positions will be taken by the random traders.